ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

 There are **3 types of relationships**

 1. The random variable is the observation
-2. The random cariable is a function of the observation
+2. The random variable is a function of the observation
 3. The random variable is a function of another random variable.

 Throughout most of the book probability is examined in models that assign numbers to the outcomes of the sample space.